OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Similar to the following [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#network-layer).

+# IMDSv2 in AWS

+In cloud enviroments SSRF is often used to access and steal credentaials and access tokens from metadata services (e.g. AWS Instance Metadata Service, Azure Instance Metadata Service, GCP metadata server).
+[IMDSv2](https://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/) is an additional defence-in-depth mechanism for AWS cloud that mitigates some of the instances of SSRF.
+To leverage this protection migrate to IMDSv2 and disable old IMDSv1.

 # References

 Online version of the [SSRF bible](https://docs.google.com/document/d/1v1TkWZtrhzRLy0bYXBcdLUedXGb9njTNIJXa3u9akHM) (PDF version is used in this cheat sheet).